 This site’s warm yellow and orange hues and circular logo are certainly great selling points, but the real value of this site is the opportunity to learn more about the Americans who lived here before the Europeans arrived.

-Mayflower History has been online since 1994 and has evolved a great deal in that time.
-Now you can follow the blog, look at an original Mayflower passenger list, and consult genealogical resources to see if you might be a Mayflower descendant.
+Mayflower History has been online since 1994 and has evolved a great deal since then.
+Now you can follow the blog, look at an original Mayflower passenger list and consult genealogical resources to see if you might be a Mayflower descendant.

 Food Fit for a Thanksgiving Feast